-To initialize, test, or repair a hard disk, or to install system software or CD-ROM software on a hard disk, you need to start up your computer from another disk.
-If you don't have a built-in CD-ROM drive, you can start up the computer using one of these floppy disks-Disk Tools or System Backup Disk 1 that came with your computer.
+To initialize, test, or repair a hard disk, or to install system software on a hard disk, you need to start up your computer from another disk.
+If you don't have a built-in CD-ROM drive, you can start up the computer using one of these floppy disks-Disk Tools or disk 1 from your set of system software disks that came with your computer.